EternityForest/scullery/README.md

 They start in the disconnected state.

-#### scullery.jack.Airwire(from,to)
-Return an Airwire object.
-This is a declaration that you want to connect two clients or ports and keep them connected.
-If you try to connect a client to a single port, all outputs get mixed down.
-Likewise a port to a client duplicates to all inputs.

-They start in the disconnected state.

 #### scullery.jack.Airwire.connect()
 Connect and stay connected.
 Even if a client dissapears and comes back.
 Deleting the Airwire will disconnect.